EST-Karol/DS-Test/README.md

 # EST Design System

-Note: This project is in the proposal stage.
+Note: This project is at the proposal stage.

 ### What

-EST Design System repository will include standards, design principles and guidelines intended to manage digital design at scale at Energy Saving Trust.
+EST Design System will include standards, design principles and guidelines intended to guide and support digital design at Energy Saving Trust.
 In addition, the library will contain a set of reusable components, patterns and utilities.

 ### Why